manjotms10/google-trends-analytics/README.md

 			 it consists of code for connecting to the GoogleTrends  API, obtain visualizations and log info and errors <br>

 ## Code Demo:
-The Jupyter notebook is present under src/analytics.demo package.
+The Jupyter notebook is present under __src/analytics.demo__ package.
 The code makes use of PyTrends API to connect to Google Search data and returns a Pandas dataframe.
 This data is then compared to actual sales data obtained by scraping IMDB, in the case of movies, and VGChartz dataset, in the case of video games.
-All these visualizations can be obtained from the python files as well that are included in the src/analytics.movies/analysis*.py files and src/analytics.video_games/analysis*.py files
+All these visualizations can be obtained from the python files as well that are included in the __src/analytics.movies/analysis*.py files__ and __src/analytics.video_games/analysis*.py__ files.
+To run these script files, please set the working directory to './src/'.

 ## Third-party Modules:
 The following modules were used - <br>